-The concept of emissions leakage assumes a scenario in which only a subset of CO2-emitting electric generators are subject to a CO2 allowance requirement.41 As a result, certain electric generators are subject to an additional production cost - the cost of CO2 allowances - that is not faced by other CO2-emitting electric generators.
-In theory, this could result in a shift in electric generation to emitting units that do not face a
+The concept of emissions leakage assumes a scenario in which only a subset of CO2-emitting electric generators are subject to a CO2 allowance requirement.45 As a result, certain electric generators are subject to an additional production cost - the cost of CO2 allowances - that is not faced by other CO2-emitting electric generators.
+In theory, this could result in a shift in electric generation to emitting units that do not face a CO2 compliance cost.
+If such a shift results in an increase in CO2 emissions from electric generation as a whole, such an increase is referred to as emissions leakage.

-41 The nine-state RGGI region does not completely align with the geographic footprint of wholesale electricity markets in the greater Northeast and Mid-Atlantic region, and electric power can flow across multiple wholesale markets in North America.
+45 The nine-state RGGI region does not completely align with the geographic footprint of wholesale electricity markets in the greater New England and Mid-Atlantic region, and electric power can flow across multiple wholesale markets in North America.